aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 It will typically require up to 20 minutes for your stack to be created and deployed.
 When completed, you can obtain the DNS name of the Aqua Server UI from the console output, under key name `AquaConsole`.

-# Active-Active Deployment
+## Active-active Server deployment

-For Active-Active configuration you need add the below lines or code in the exisitng aquaEcs.yaml file.
+For an active-active Server configuration you need add the following lines or code to the exisitng aquaEcs.yaml file:

 Resources-->AquaConsoleTaskDefinition-->Properties-->ContainerDefinitions-->Secrets